ibexa/documentation-developer/docs/guide/user_management/oauth.md

 To use `ResourceOwnerToExistingOrNewUserMapper` you need to extend it in your custom mapper.

-See [Adding login via external service](login_via_external_service.md) for an example of creating a mapper extending `ResourceOwnerToExistingOrNewUserMapper`.
+See [Adding login through external service](login_via_external_service.md) for an example of creating a mapper that extends `ResourceOwnerToExistingOrNewUserMapper`.

 !!! tip "OAuth User Content Type"